 Dynamic Image Collections

-Jive Software (founded in 2001 and acquired by Aurea in 2017) was an early pioneer in the enterprise communication and collaboration space, with a suite of products used by millions of people across a broad range of industries.
+Jive Software (acquired by Aurea in 2017) was an early pioneer in the enterprise communication and collaboration space, with a suite of products used by millions of people across a broad range of industries.
 Organizations used Jive-x to build external communities with customers and Jive-n to build their own internal communities.
 I was the UX lead on a new feature that enabled community managers and members to tell visual stories and curate visual assets.
 These dynamic image collections could be used for social sharing or project collaboration.

 Note: This feature was released in February 2016.
 These are screenshots of a demo collection using images from a company event two years prior.